MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Returns

 * Returns the external server's response to the request.
 Data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
-See the [Hello World: External Requests](../tutorials/#hello-world-external-requests) tutorial for more information.
+See the [External Requests](../tutorials/#hello-world-external-requests) tutorial for more information.

 <!-- misty.Set -->
-### misty.Set
+### misty.Set - ALPHA
 Saves data that can be validly updated and used across threads or shared between skills.

 **Important!** Data stored via the `misty.Set()` command **does not persist across a reboot** of the robot at this time.